simonambridge/RTFAP2/README.md

 - Spark (Analytics):
 http://docs.datastax.com/en/datastax_enterprise/4.8/datastax_enterprise/spark/sparkTOC.html
 [https://docs.datastax.com/en/datastax_enterprise/4.6/datastax_enterprise/spark/sparkStart.html](https://docs.datastax.com/en/datastax_enterprise/4.6/datastax_enterprise/spark/sparkStart.html)
-- (Optional) If you would like to access Cassandra Table using JDBC or ODBC with SparkSQL you will need to start the SparkSQL Thirft Server.
+- (Optional) If you would like to access Cassandra Table using JDBC or ODBC with SparkSQL you will need to start the SparkSQL Thrift Server (more details are available here: http://docs.datastax.com/en/latest-dse/datastax_enterprise/spark/sparkSqlThriftServer.html).
 If you are are doing this on a laptop you may want to limit the resources the thrift server consumes.
   * `dse start-spark-sql-thriftserver --conf spark.cores.max=2`

-More details are available here: http://docs.datastax.com/en/latest-dse/datastax_enterprise/spark/sparkSqlThriftServer.html

 Install information: